Chrzanów: 1809-1918

-1918-1945
+Interwar period

 In the years 1919-1939 Chrzanów and Chrzanów County belonged to the Province of Cracow (Voivodeship) in the Second Polish Republic.
 In the interwar years further industrialization of the town followed.
 In the 1920s Stella ceramic works and Fablok, the First Locomotive Factory in Poland, were founded.
 Many residents found employment there.
 The interwar years was the period of dynamic urbanization.
 A number of public buildings were constructed then (the Józef Piłsudski County Hospital, the Józef Piłsudski Children's House, a new building of Chrzanów Secondary School etc.), a residential area between Henry Avenue and Oświęcimska St. and housing estates at Kolonia Fabryczna and Rospontowa constructed for the employees of Fablok works.
 The population of the town in 1921 was 12,244 and 18,106 according to the 1931 census.
 In 1939 the number of residents was 22,000.

+World War II

 With the outbreak of World War II (1 September 1939) the town was flooded with refugees from Upper Silesia.
 In the morning of 3 September Polish local government was evacuated from the town, as well as many residents.
 The following day, after a number of short skirmishes with the Polish troops, the town was occupied by German troops.
 In November 1939 when the town with the western half of the county was annexed directly to Nazi Germany, Chrzanów was made a county town in the Katowice region of the Province of Upper Silesia.